RedTroops/Android-SDK/README.md

 ###Getting Started

-RedTroops SDK 1.0 currently features Push Notifications, HTML5/Image Popups, and More Page-Banners.
+RedTroops SDK 1.0 currently features Push Notifications, HTML5/Image Popups, and More Page - Banners.
 In order to have the Push Notifications ready for RedTroops, you must set up Google Cloud Messaging.

 ###Setting Up Google Cloud Messaging (Push Notifications)